Richardson, Lyles help U.S. sweep relay golds

-Richardson received the baton with a .01-second deficit against Jamaica, but made it up and then held on for a .04-second margin.
+Richardson received the baton with a 0.01-second deficit against Jamaica but made it up and then held on for a 0.04-second margin.
 The winning time was 41.75 seconds.

-It handed teammate Melissa Jefferson-Wooden her third gold medal of the meet and sent 38-year-old Shelly-Ann Fraser-Pryce home with silver - her 17th medal from the worlds in a career she says is ending this year.
+It handed teammate Melissa Jefferson-Wooden her third gold medal of the meet and sent 38-year-old Shelly-Ann Fraser-Pryce home with silver -- her 17th worlds medal in a career she says is ending this year.

 The race was run without Jamaica and its gold and silver medalists, Oblique Seville and Kishane Thompson, from the 100.
 This year, it was Jamaica that struggled with the baton and didn't get out of qualifying.